-Content bias, or how the content of memes "fit into" the cognitive structure of human minds, is not the only important process for understanding cultural evolution (Boyer 1998; Boyer 1994).
-Genetically maladaptive memes about religion, food taboos, ghosts, etc. may readily spread because of their ability to exploit aspects of human psychology in ways that make them more likely to be acquired, stored, and transmitted.
-However, summarizing evidence from across the social sciences, Henrich & Gil-White (2001) show that that humans are quite selective in picking the individuals they will learn from, or be influenced by ("imitate," if you will).
+Content bias, or how the content of memes "fit into" the cognitive structure of human minds, is not the only important process for understanding cultural evolution (Bover 1994, 1999).
+Genetically maladaptive memes about religion, food taboos, ghosts, and so on, may readily spread because of their ability to exploit aspects of human psychology in ways that make them more likely to be acquired, stored, and transmitted.
+However, summarizing evidence from across the social sciences, Henrich and Gil-White (2001) show that humans are quite selective in picking the individuals they will learn from, or be influenced by ("imitate," if you will).
 Human psychology seems geared up to selectively extract useful (locally adaptive) information from the individual(s) most likely to possess such information.
-Skill, success and prestige all make individuals substantially more likely to be learned from, or imitated.
-This psychological propensity for 'model selectivity' seems to operate across most, if not all, domains of culture (Henrich and McElreath 2006; Henrich and Henrich 2007), from dialects and word choice to political opinions, suicide, food preferences and technical innovations (like using fertilizer).
+Skill, success, and prestige all make individuals substantially more likely to be learned from, or imitated.
+This psychological propensity for "model selectivity" seems to operate across most, if not all, domains of culture (Henrich and McElreath 2006; Henrich and Henrich 2007), from dialects and word choice to political opinions, suicide, food preferences, and technical innovations (such as using fertilizer).
 The classic literature on the diffusion of innovations (Rogers 1995) is a rich source of examples.
-This means that a meme's mimetic fitness (versus genetic fitness) will depend jointly on how attractive its content is to human brains, and how it affects an individual's likelihood of being selected as a cultural model by other individuals.
+This means that a meme's mimetic fitness (vs. genetic fitness) will depend jointly on how attractive its content is to human brains and how it affects an individual's likelihood of being selected as a cultural model by other individuals.

-To understand this, consider the following example.
+Consider the following example.
 In a fishing village on an Indonesian island, an old man is out fishing at night in small boat.
 The next morning he is found dead in his boat, which is filled with a massive catch.
 A rumor begins to spread that a demon-fish, common in local mythology, sucked out the man's soul because he was fishing at night.
 Individuals who believe this rumor stop fishing at night (which is often the most productive time to fish).
 For simplicity, we assume that individuals either believe the meme, or not.
 The variable p gives the frequency of individuals in this large village who believe the fish-demon has returned and do not fish at night.
-From the meme's perspective, the relative mimetic fitness of the demon-fish belief is $\omega_f = \alpha + \gamma$ , while the relative mimetic fitness of not believing the rumor is $\omega_n = \alpha + \phi$ .
-The parameter $\alpha$ is the baseline memetic fitness, $\gamma$ the strength of the meme's content bias, and $\phi$ is the cost to an individual who bears it in terms of their likelihood of being selected as a cultural model by a learner.
-An individual's likelihood of being selected as a model is affected because not-fishing at night means fewer fish to sell, and thus less extra money for clothing, sugar, house maintenance, throwing feasts, and the children's health needs-all of which may make one more likely to be selected as a cultural model.
-Putting these expressions into standard replicator dynamics give us, where $\Delta p$ gives the change in the frequency of rumor believers.
-This equation, as it stands, tell us that there are two potential stable equilibria: either everyone will come to believe the fish-demon story and cease all night fishing, or the success costs of not fishing will dominate and the rumor will not be favored in the long-run.
-Clearly, just because the demon-fish story is fun to tell, easy to remember, built on widely believed local mythologies, and interacts with innate inferential machinery in interesting ways (Boyer 2001), does not guarantee it will spread if possessing the belief makes one less likely to be selected as a cultural model.
+From the meme's perspective, the relative mimetic fitness of the demon-fish belief is $\omega_f = \alpha + \gamma$ , while the relative mimetic fitness of not believing the rumor is $\omega_n = \alpha + \varphi$ .
+The parameter $\alpha$ is the baseline mimetic fitness, $\gamma$ is the strength of the meme's content bias, and $\varphi$ is the cost to an individual who bears it in terms of their likelihood of being selected as a cultural model by a learner.
+An individual's likelihood of being selected as a model is affected because not-fishing at night means